authzed/workshops/README.md

 Here's the hub for all self-guided AuthZed workshops.

-### Workshops

-- **Secure Your RAG Pipelines With Fine Grained Authorization**:
+#### 1. Secure Your RAG Pipelines With Fine Grained Authorization
 This workshop gives you hands-on knowledge on using SpiceDB to safeguard sensitive data in your RAG pipelines.
 There are different branches for this workshop:

-1. (recommended) Using the OpenAI API, Pinecone, a local Jupyter Notebook instance and SpiceDB.
+- (recommended) Using the OpenAI API, Pinecone, a local Jupyter Notebook instance and SpiceDB.
 [Link](https://github.com/authzed/workshops/tree/main/secure-rag-pipelines)
-2. Using the Deepseek R1 LLM (via OpenRouter), Pinecone, OpenAI Embeddings, a local Jupyter Notebook instance and SpiceDB.
+- Using the Deepseek R1 LLM (via OpenRouter), Pinecone, OpenAI Embeddings, a local Jupyter Notebook instance and SpiceDB.
 [Link](https://github.com/authzed/workshops/tree/deepseek/secure-rag-pipelines)

-3. Using OpenAI, Pinecone, Langchain, Google Colab and a SpiceDB instance running on AuthZed Serverless.
-[Link](https://github.com/authzed/workshops/tree/google-colab/secure-rag-pipelines)
+#### 2. Update A Web View Based on Permissions
+This workshop will illustrate how you can update a view based on what permissions the user has.
+The workshop uses a NextJS template by Vercel for an admin dashboard, written in TypeScript.
+[Link](https://github.com/authzed/workshops/tree/main/update-views-authorization)

 ## Contributing